npm/cli/doc/cli/npm-install.md

     npm install sax --force

+The `--no-fund` argument will hide the message displayed at the end of each install that aknowledges the number of dependencies looking for funding.
+See `npm-fund(1)`

 The `-g` or `--global` argument will cause npm to install the package globally rather than locally.
 See `npm-folders(5)`.